okta/okta-idx-swift/Samples/Shared/README.md

 There are different types of content:

 - **Okta.plist:** A property list that contains the configuration for the Okta org Application Integration that's used by the app.
-- **TestCredentials.xcconfig:** A file that defines the configuration for the Okta org Application Integration used that's used for testing.
+- **TestConfiguration.xcconfig:** A file that defines the configuration for the Okta org Application Integration used that's used for testing.

 ## Okta Property List